lulav/LRS_Documentation/docs_tutorials/drone/drone.md

 To make it more challenging for the drone, we want to create a wind effect on it.
 To test the impact of wind on the drone's performance, we will use CITROS to simulate many times the same run with the same parameters file, but with different velocity means.
 You can see the parameters file for that simulation [here](https://citros.io/drone/blob/main/parameter_setups/wind.json).

-## Running the scenario using CITROS
+## Running the Scenario Using CITROS

 After completing the configuration of the parameters file, we proceeded to execute it with CITROS.